1. Multi-tenant model

 HIPAA

-Azora is not currently sold as a HIPAA-compliant system.
-We do not sign BAAs as of May 2026.
-Customers who need HIPAA workflows should evaluate carefully — the architecture supports it (audit logging, encryption, access controls) but the formal attestation path is not yet completed.
+Azora is not currently sold as a HIPAA-compliant system, and we do not currently sign BAAs.
+Customers who need HIPAA workflows should evaluate carefully — the architecture includes audit logging, encryption, and access controls, but those controls alone do not establish HIPAA compliance.

 SSO / SAML / SCIM